Hanchenli/Hanchenli.github.io/_pages/about.md

 I have been fortunate to work with Prof. Junchen Jiang at University of Chicago (and collaborate with many more!) and I was an intern in DIAS lab at EPFL.

-I am currently doing outreach for [LMCache](https://github.com/LMCache/LMCache).
-Let me know if you are interested in learning more about serving open-source models efficiently or contributing to LMCache!
+I am currently doing outreach for [LMCache](https://github.com/LMCache/LMCache) (and trying to finish my first full project T_T).
+Let me know if you are interested in learning more about serving open-source LLM efficiently or contributing!

 I am also applying to PhD programs this fall!
 Feel free to contact me at lihanc2002@uchicago.edu!